yongchenglow/webDevNode/README.md

 ![image of Download Zip Button](https://github.com/yongchenglow/webDevNode/blob/master/DownloadZipButton.png "DownloadZipButton")

-In order to run the different applications.
-Navigate into the 4 different project folder and then type:
+In order to run the different applications, navigate into the application taht you want to run and then type:

->npm start
+> npm start

 ### Testing the different Sensors (myappV1)
 myappV1 is a page test the different sensors.
 Try out each of the different sensor available.